django-ru/faq/README_EN.md

 - [Nodeshot](https://github.com/ninuxorg/nodeshot)
 - [Zulip server - group chat](https://github.com/zulip/zulip)

-## Chat rules and recomemndations
+## Chat rules and recommendations

-- Please, don't write tons of oneline messages.
+- Please, don't write tons of one line messages.
 Think about your topic/question and then make one-two detailed messages
 - Try not to go off topic
 - We don't like code screenshots and code snippets in attachments
 - Telegram allows us to format code snippets: